-Given the socially coercive nature of initiation, admission and membership-related activities, this definition of hazing applies whether or not the participants or others perceive the behavior as voluntary.
+The definition of hazing applies whether or not the participants or others perceive the behavior as "voluntary."
 The implied or expressed consent of any person toward whom an act of hazing is directed is not a defense.
 Assertions that the conduct or activity was not part of an official organizational event or was not officially sanctioned or approved by the organization are also not a defense.
 This definition applies to behavior on or off College property or organization premises.

 No student, College employee, College volunteer, student organization, athletic team, or other College-recognized group or association should participate in, solicit, direct, aid, conduct or participate as a witness in hazing.

 A student is responsible for behavior when he or she solicits, aids or attempts to aid another person in planning or committing the behavior.

 An organization or team can only haze through the actions of individual students.
 However, as outlined in the Group Accountability Statement, organizations have an obligation to uphold the Standards of Conduct and applicable policies, including the Hazing Policy.
 Organizations that engage in hazing can expect to be held accountable as an organization or team for that activity.